-One of the largest building in the world, the Romanian Palace of the Parliament has a controversial legacy, rooted in the communist regime: over 40.000 people displaced and 7 square km of demolished buildings to make room for it.
+One of the largest building in the world, the Romanian Palace of the Parliament has a controversial legacy, rooted in the communist regime: over 40.000 displaced people and 7 square km of demolished buildings to accomodate it.

 There is no way you can to miss the imposing architecture, even if you are only passing through Bucharest, Romania’s capital.